Intravenous urography is a test that uses X-rays and a special dye to help assess your kidneys, ureters, bladder and urethra.

 - Urine infections.
-If you have infections of the bladder or kidney which come back (recur), an IVU may help to find if you have a blockage or other abnormality of the urinary tract.
+If you have infections of your bladder or kidney which come back (recur), an IVU may help to find if you have a blockage or other abnormality of your urinary tract.

 - Blood in the urine.
 This can be due to various causes such as infection, inflammation and tumours of the kidney.
 An IVU may help to clarify the cause.